Suvy853/Suvy853/README.md

 ## Hello, I'm Suveera Pratapa!
-I am an ambitious Analytics professional pursuing a Master of Professional Studies in Analytics at Northeastern University (3.9/4.0).
+I am an ambitious Analytics professional pursuing a Master of Professional Studies in Analytics at Northeastern University.
 I specialize in leveraging data science, machine learning, and statistical analysis to drive business insights.

 My expertise is centered around advanced analytics and robust data engineering: